NCAS-CMS/cfdm/docs/source/introduction.rst

 CF data model
 -------------

-The CF data model identifies the fundamental elements of CF and shows how they relate to each other, independently of the netCDF encoding.
+The CF data model identifies the fundamental elements ("constructs") of CF and shows how they relate to each other, independently of the netCDF encoding.

-The **field** construct, which corresponds to a CF-netCDF data variable with all of its metadata, is central to the CF data model.
-The field construct consists of descriptive properties, a data array, the definition of its domain (that describes the locations of each cell of the data array), **field ancillary** constructs containing metadata defined over the same **domain**, and **cell method** constructs to describe how the cell values represent the variation of the physical quantity within the cells of the domain.
-The domain is defined collectively by the following constructs of the CF data model: **domain axis**, **dimension coordinate**, **auxiliary coordinate**, **cell measure**, **coordinate reference** and **domain ancillary** constructs.
+The **field** construct defined by the CF data model, which corresponds to a CF-netCDF data variable with all of its metadata, is the central construct that includes all of the other constructs.
+It consists of

+- descriptive properties that apply to field construct as a whole (e.g. the standard name),

+- a data array, and

+- "metadata constructs" that describe

+  - the locations of each cell of the data array (i.e. the domain), and

+  - the physical nature of each cell's datum.

+The domain is defined collectively by

+* **domain axis** constructs (corresponding to CF-netCDF dimensions or scalar coordinate variables),

+* **dimension coordinate** constructs (corresponding to CF-netCDF coordinate variables or numeric scalar coordinate variables),

+* **auxiliary coordinate** constructs (corresponding to CF-netCDF auxiliary coordinate variables and non-numeric scalar coordinate variables),

+* **coordinate reference** constructs (corresponding to CF-netCDF grid mapping variables or the formula_terms attribute of a coordinate variable),

+* **domain ancillary** constructs (corresponding to CF-netCDF variables named by the formula_terms attribute of a coordinate variable), and

+* **cell measure** constructs (corresponding to CF-netCDF cell measure variables).

+The physical nature of individual data values are described by

+* **field ancillary** constructs (corresponding to CF-netCDF ancillary variables), and

+* **cell method** constructs (corresponding to a CF-netCDF cell_methods attribute of data variable).

 A complete description of the CF data model, including UML diagrams, is available at https://www.geosci-model-dev.net/10/4619/2017.